kjr217/foundry-python-template/README.md

 ## Installation Instructions

-1. Make sure you have foundry installed, if you do not then follow the instructions here: https://book.getfoundry.sh/getting-started/installation#install-the-latest-release-by-using-foundryup
+1. Make sure you have foundry installed, if you do not then follow the instructions [here](https://book.getfoundry.sh/getting-started/).installation#install-the-latest-release-by-using-foundryup

-2. Make sure you have python3 installed, if you do not then follow the instructions here: https://www.python.org/downloads/
+2. Make sure you have python3 installed, if you do not then follow the instructions [here](https://www.python.org/downloads/).

-3. Make sure you have pipenv installed, if you do not then follow the instructions here: https://pipenv.pypa.io/en/latest/install/#isolated-installation-of-pipenv-with-pipx
+3. Make sure you have pipenv installed, if you do not then follow the instructions [here](https://pipenv.pypa.io/en/latest/install/).#isolated-installation-of-pipenv-with-pipx

 4. Run ```pipenv install``` to install python dependencies.